KristianWindsor/kristianwindsor.com/README.md

 ## To Do List

 * View and edit sent message
-* Trigger hover event on touch start for mobile
+* Trigger hover event on touch start for mobile (for portfolio)
-* Work/experience section with resume
+* Add work/experience section with resume